noaccessl/gmod-PhysicsCrashGuard/README.md

 # gmod-PhysicsCrashGuard
- Effectively and effortlessly prevents crash attempts.
+Effectively detects and prevents crash attempts using physics objects.
 Simple and lightweight.

 [Showcase](https://youtu.be/FBUrrf0f-Ns)